National Redress Scheme overview 003-18050700

 Revocation of decisions

-If the Scheme receives information about an application after it has been determined but prior to acceptance occurring, a request for revocation may be made.
-If a revocation is to occur it is a matter for the Independent Decision Maker (IDM) to make a finding on.
-Once a revocation occurs, the original decision is replaced.
+If the Scheme receives information about an application after it has been determined but before the offer is accepted, an IDM can revoke the determination.
+If a revocation is to occur it is for the IDM to consider.
+Once a revocation occurs, the original decision is revoked and replaced by a new decision.

 Nominee arrangements for the National Redress Scheme